go-vela/docs/docs/usage/templates/starlark/anatomy.md

 ### All templates must contain a "main" function that returns the pipeline

-This is illustrated in the below example with a starlark file that contains a `def main(ctx)` and returns the data structure that is a valid pipeline.
+This is illustrated in the below example with a Starlark file that contains a `def main(ctx)` and returns the data structure that is a valid pipeline.

 ```python
 def main(ctx):